KrishangSaharia/SchedulerAPIDjango/README.md

 ### 1. Scheduling Endpoint :
 This requires two arguements - first arguement will be datetime string in the format '%d/%m/%y %H:%M:%S' .
 For eg. 09/01/21 13:39:30 .
-and second arguement will be the url which is to be called at scheduled time .
+and second arguement will be the url which is to be called through GET request at scheduled time (first arguement) .
 For eg. https://google.com .

 Response will JSON data with a message "Task Scheduled Successfully!" , if scheduling is successfull.
 For eg. -